Mandala Art Therapy workshop

 - Participation in the creation of a giant sand mandala

-- Drinks and nibbles (chai latte, coffee, healthy snack and sweet & salty surprise)
+- Drinks and nibbles (chai latte, coffee, healthy snack, sweet & salty surprise)

-- Drone footage and professional video content for you to keep
+- Professional photo/video content for you to keep

 Register for Mandala Art Therapy workshop

 Thank you for interest in our workshops.
 Thank you for creating a beautiful life together.